usgs/neic-locator/README.md

 3. To build the jar file, run the command `./gradlew build`
 4. To build the jar file, run unit tests, and code coverage, run the command `./gradlew check`
 5. To generate javadocs, run the command `./gradlew javadoc`

+To build the docker image, with docker installed and neic-locator built:

+1. In a command window, change directories to /neic-locator/
+2. To build the docker container, run the command `docker build -t neiclocator:latest .`

 Using
 -----